 Members of 2 Hare Court possess a breadth and depth of expertise across a range of areas of sports law.

-The great strength of Chambers in sports law is being in a position to marshal the highest standards of written and oral advocacy, keen tactical judgement, and the client-focused approach honed in other areas of practice, and deploying them in the sports law setting.
+The great strength of Chambers in sports law is being in a position to marshal the highest standards of written and oral advocacy, and keen tactical judgement honed in other areas of practice, such as regulatory law, professional discipline and crime, and deploying them in the sports law setting.

-In addition to achieving the best legal and/or disciplinary outcomes for clients, we understand the commercial and reputational concerns that clients often rightly have in this context, and provide advice that is directed to those concerns.
+As well as achieving the best legal and/or disciplinary outcomes for clients, we understand the commercial and reputational concerns that clients, as professionals in their own right, often have in this context.
+We provide advice and representation that is directed to those concerns.

 Areas of Sports Law Expertise:

 - Disorder by athletes